 Exhibitors are required to include an abstract with their projects.
 The purpose of having an abstract is to provide judges at the NIRSEF and the Hoosier Science and Engineering Fair an opportunity to evaluate projects early for potential safety risks and judging assignments.
 Read the INTEL International Science and Engineering Fair Rules and Guidelines for details about specific concerns.

-All exhibitors attending the NIRSEF must register online by Friday, February 23, 2018 and provide information about whether they can be advanced to HSEF/ISEF.
-The $10 fee may be paid online or in person on the day of the fair.
-If your school is paying the $10 per student registration fee, please pay online and advise your students to select ‘my school is paying my fee’ when they register for NIRSEF.
+All exhibitors attending the NIRSEF should pre-register online by Friday, February 22, 2019 and provide information about whether they can be advanced to HSEF/ISEF.
+The $12 fee may be paid online or in person on the day of the fair.
+If your school is paying the $12 per student registration fee, please pay online and advise your students to select ‘my school is paying my fee’ when they register for NIRSEF.
 Students still need to register even if the school is paying.
 If your school does not allow online payment by debit, credit, or electronic check, please contact the NIRSEF Executive Director for an invoice.